Southern River, Western Australia

 The region bounded by Ranford Road, Passmore Street, Matison Street and Holmes Road, is likely to retain its special status and unique lifestyle for the foreseeable future.
-Most residents are deeply involved in either greyhound racing or the breeding showing and trialling of pedigree dogs and/or cats.
+Most residents are involved in either greyhound racing or the breeding showing and trialling of pedigree dogs and/or cats.
 Several boarding catteries and kennels are found in the area, servicing a large proportion of the Perth metropolitan area.

 Facilities

-There is a local shopping centre, Southern River Shopping Centre, along Bristile Avenue and Ranford Road.
+There is a local shopping centre, Southern River Shopping Centre, along Bristle Avenue and Ranford Road.
 A Coles Supermarket anchors the precinct.
 Bunnings Harrisdale is opposite the shopping centre.
 The state public secondary college, Southern River College, is located along Southern River Road but in Gosnells proper.